Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - DockerFile configuration has no medium-critical severity in the configuration file
   - currently the configuration has no available fixes for the Dockerfile
+- No SEO Web Crawler index on web pages such as admins, users as we do not want it to be index on the web page
+- Error Pages are informative to users, does not reveal excessive information
+- Redirection confirmation when clicking outside links, ensures user take responsibility of checking the links before continuing

 ---

 ## Wei Ren: